sadeghesfahani/Shopify/README.md

 not it's time to install Django by using `pip install django` and install all its dependencies using `pip install -r requirements.txt`

+## Frontend
+to get the most out of shoping API, React Js has been used, with this architecture frontend can easily adapt to whatever device we prefere to have our shop on. if you wanna stick to the original frontend provided by the project follow the few line below, otherwise jump intp API guidence to save your time. to install React library open your terminal and head to
+>project dir/frontend